All Episodes

 Pete, you're not alone.

-In your frustration level, at least.
+Just trust me in your frustration level at least.

-And we're back on Open Line Friday here on the Cutting Edge.
+And we're back on Open Line Friday here on the cutting edge.

 Rush Limbaugh behind the golden EIB microphone to Royce City, Texas.

-Uh Jonathan, glad you called, sir.
+Jonathan, glad you called, sir.

 Nice to have you here.